Sanjeevk26/copilot-studio-agent-academy/lessons/01-intro-to-agents/mission-briefing.md

 **Prompting**
 You interact with an LLM using prompts.
 Clear, well-structured prompts lead to better, more focused responses.

+**Attention Mechanism**
+Attention lets the model focus on different parts of the input when generating each token.
+Instead of processing text strictly left-to-right, the model can “look back” at all previous tokens and decide which ones matter most for predicting the next token.

+**Fine-Tuning and Alignment**
+After initial training on large text corpora, models are often fine-tuned on smaller, curated datasets.
+This can improve helpfulness, safety, and task-specific performance (such as following instructions, writing code, or answering questions more politely and accurately).

 > **Pro Tip**
 > A useful analogy is to think of an LLM as a *very advanced autocomplete system*.
 It doesn’t “understand” meaning like a human, but it is extremely good at predicting what should come next.